hardaker/draft-hardaker-dnsop-nsec3-guidance/draft-ietf-dnsop-nsec3-guidance.md

 NSEC3 also provides "opt-out support", allowing for blocks of unsigned delegations to be covered by a single NSEC3 record.
-Use of the opt-out feature allow large registries to only sign as many NSEC3 records as there are signed DS or other RRsets in the zone -- with opt-out, unsigned delegations don't require additional NSEC3 records.
+Use of the opt-out feature allows large registries to only sign as many NSEC3 records as there are signed DS or other RRsets in the zone; with opt-out, unsigned delegations don't require additional NSEC3 records.
 This sacrifices the tamper-resistance proof of non-existence offered by NSEC3 in order to reduce memory and CPU overheads.